 Dr McKeane is a member of the editorial board of Barthes Studies and Espace Maurice Blanchot.
-McKeane’s research is archive-based, with the resulting publications casting light on little-known texts by prominent French thinkers Roland Barthes, Philippe Lacoue-Labarthe, and Blanchot, including the latter’s unpublished novel Thomas le solitaire.
+His research, including archive visits, has led to publications casting light on little-known texts by prominent French thinkers Roland Barthes, Philippe Lacoue-Labarthe, and Blanchot, including the latter’s unpublished novel Thomas le solitaire.

 Professor Julia Waters

 Professor Julia Waters is Professor of Contemporary Literature in French and President of the Society for Francophone Postcolonial Studies (SFPS).
 She is General Editor of Liverpool University Press’s Francophone Postcolonial Studies series and sits on the editorial board of several international journals.

 Her groundbreaking research on postcolonial Marguerite Duras explores the relationship between colonial propaganda and postcolonial literature and film, focusing on silenced histories of colonial violence and territorial loss.